 If you’ve just discovered the term dirty coffee, you may be wondering what on earth is dirty coffee?
 Is it a dirty joke about coffee or coffee from a dirty coffee maker?
 Dirty coffee might have a dirty name, but it’s nothing like what first comes to your mind.

-In short, dirty coffee is hot espresso poured over cold milk.
-Although people may call other coffee drinks dirty coffee, a true dirty coffee is made by pouring a double shot of espresso over the top of cold milk.
+The short answer, dirty coffee is hot espresso poured over cold milk.
+Although people may call other coffee drinks dirty coffee, a true dirty coffee is made by pouring a double shot of espresso over the top of cold milk

 Not everyone has heard of dirty coffee, but it’s popping up in coffee shops all over because of its unique presentation and flavor.
 Now that you know what dirty coffee is, I am going to tell you more about it.
 If you want to know everything there is to know about dirty coffee – the origin of dirty coffee, why they call it dirty coffee, how to make it, and variations of dirty coffee, keep reading.

 Dirty coffee isn’t a trendy, new-fangled drink created by Starbucks.
 This interesting coffee drink originated in Tokyo.
 Tokyo’s Bear Pond Espresso first created the drink called The Dirty.
 Bear Pond’s espresso is known for being thick, and syrupy, which contributes to the rich creamy flavor of their specialty drink named The Dirty.

 It’s made with only espresso and milk, but the combination makes it taste almost like a sweet ice cream-flavored treat.
 Because of its huge popularity in Japan, The Dirty has spread like wildfire over the internet and social media.
 The Dirty now has a place in American culture and it’s been coined dirty coffee.

 Why Is it Called Dirty Coffee?